github/docs/content/get-started/quickstart/hello-world.md

 1. Under the `readme-edits` branch you created, click the _README.md_ file.
 2. Click {% octicon "pencil" aria-label="The edit icon" %} to edit the file.
 3. In the editor, write a bit about yourself.
-Play around with [Markdown](https://www.markdownguide.org/cheat-sheet/) if you like.
+Try using different Markdown elements.
 4. In the **Commit changes** box, write a commit message that describes your changes.
 5. Click **Commit changes**.